rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 :arrow_forward: KEY TAKEAWAYS

 - Ubuntu is Free, Open Source Software FOSS!
-- Ubuntu is a published by Canonical.
+- Ubuntu is a published by Canonical, a private company with an estimated $175M in annual revenues.
 - Ubuntu has [many flavors](https://wiki.ubuntu.com/UbuntuFlavors) and [dozens of specialized derivatives.](https://wiki.ubuntu.com/DerivativeTeam/Derivatives)
 - Ubuntu will work on Intel/AMD x64 processors and many ARM processors
 - Ubuntu works great on VMware Workstation/Fusion, KVM and VirtualBox